mainmatter/ember-simple-auth/guides/managing-current-user.md

 another tab or window.
 In the first case, the session will already be authenticated when the application route's `beforeModel` method is called and in the latter case Ember Simple Auth will call the application route's `sessionAuthenticated` method.
-The session account service's `loadCurrentUser` method must be called in both cases so that it's `account` property is always populated when the session is authenticated:
+The `currentUser` service's `load` method must be called in both cases so that it's `user` property is always populated when the session is authenticated:

 ```js
 // app/routes/application.js